The most extravagant underwater sex show seen in the wild

 While there is no shortage of censored action for under-18s underwater today, it wasn’t always that way.

-Over the past few decades, overfishing in the region has reduced the local cuttlefish population, which has encouraged residents to take action.
+Over the past few decades, overfishing in the region has reduced the local cuttlefish population, which has encouraged residents to act.

 This led to the creation of a fishing exclusion zone in 2013 along the northern part of Spencer Gulf during the breeding season.